jesse-curran/project-portfolio/README.md

-# Hello and Welcome!
+Hello and welcome to the best project portfolio you've ever seen!!!

-My name is Jesse Curran and this repository serves as my technical project portfolio.
+My name is Jesse Curran and I am thrilled you decided to learn more about my programming experience.
-Please don't be shy!
-Take a look around, watch a demo, critique my work, or send me a message :)

-A bit of background on this project list, I created each project with one goal.
-That goal, build with passion.
-Each project is something I found fun to do.
-Some were fun and terrifying, others were just fun.
+In this repository you will find codebases and YouTube demo links for each project.

-Thank you for taking a look at my work, I appreciate it!
+Thanks for taking a look at my work, I appreciate it!

-Take care,
 Jesse